Emasoft/SelectFileCLI/SEQUENTIAL_PRECOMMIT_SETUP 2.md

 1. **9 Essential Scripts** - Each with a specific purpose
 2. **All Hooks Use wait_all.sh** - No exceptions, prevents deadlocks
 3. **Git Safety Wrapper** - Prevents concurrent git operations
-4. **Memory Monitor** - Automatic process termination at 2GB limit
+4. **Memory Monitor** - Automatic process termination with real-time logging
 5. **Make Sequential Wrapper** - Prevents concurrent make commands
-6. **Makefile Integration** - Safe commands for all operations
+6. **Real-time Logs** - Complete visibility in ./logs/ directory
+7. **Deadlock Prevention** - Nested execution detection
-7. **Comprehensive Testing** - Verification checklist ensures proper setup
+8. **Comprehensive Testing** - Verification checklist ensures proper setup
-8. **Cross-platform Support** - Works on Linux, macOS, and BSD
+9. **Cross-platform Support** - Works on Linux, macOS, and BSD
-9. **Emergency Recovery** - Clear procedures for stuck processes
+10. **Emergency Recovery** - Clear procedures for stuck processes

 **The most critical lessons learned**:
+1. Pre-commit hooks can deadlock when they use sequential executor - solved with nested detection
-1. Multiple git operations can bypass sequential control at the entry point, causing deadlocks
+2. Multiple git operations can bypass sequential control at the entry point, causing deadlocks
-2. Multiple make commands can spawn duplicate sequential executors
+3. Multiple make commands can spawn duplicate sequential executors
-3. Runaway processes can consume all system memory without limits
+4. Runaway processes can consume all system memory without limits
+5. Real-time logging is essential for debugging - all processes now log to ./logs/
-4. Cleanup order matters - kill memory monitor first to prevent orphans
+6. Cleanup order matters - kill memory monitor first to prevent orphans
-5. No exec commands allowed - breaks process tree management
+7. No exec commands allowed - breaks process tree management

 The solution implements multiple layers of protection:
 - EVERY command in EVERY hook uses wait_all.sh (NO EXCEPTIONS)